-Some of my research questions are as follows:
+Some of my research questions:

 1) Frogs are understudied in conservation (historical focus on birds & mammals)